Our school crossing patrols safely escort school children across 'manned crossings' throughout York.

 School crossing patrols work:

-- between 8 and 10 hours a week
+- up to 8 hours per week

 - between 45 and 60 minutes each day